 Fernando Margarida returned to the US where he also took time to train with his favorite fighter, the man who he always tried to mimic on the mats, the legendary Rickson Gracie.
 After this short spell with Rickson, another trip to Sao Paulo followed to train with Roberto Godoi and Otavio de Almeida, the men who awarded him his black belt in 2000.
 That year “Margarida” achieved a 2nd place at both his weight and the open weight division of the World Championships (Mundial).
 The following year he won the Pan Americans, submitting his former teacher Fabio Gurgel (who had never been submitted in competition before), and won his weight and the open weight division of the Mundial.

-The following years have been filled with ups and downs, with ventures in both the ADCC and in MMA with relative success.
-Many on internet forums argue that his drive for competition disappeared, mainly due to the “Playboy” status achieved by Fernando Margarida Pontes after reaching fame in the early 2000’s combined with the fact that Margarida comes from a wealthy family and he didn’t need to compete for a living.
-BJJ Heroes doesn’t pass judgment, and hopefully Mr Fernando Pontes will find in his heart the will to return to the mats as he was one of the most entertaining fighters to watch in the sport.
+The following years were filled with ups and downs and ventures in both the ADCC and in MMA with relative success.
+Many on internet forums argued that his drive for competition disappeared, mainly due to the star status achieved by Pontes after reaching fame in the early 2000s combined with the fact that Margarida comes from a wealthy family and he didn’t need to compete for a living.

 Fernando Margarida Grappling Record